hashicorp/terraform-website/content/source/docs/enterprise/admin/update-tfe-license.html.md

 *   Network communication to the Replicated servers

     Terraform Enterprise requires network communication to the Replicated endpoints, as noted in the [network requirements](https://www.terraform.io/docs/enterprise/before-installing/network-requirements.html) guideline.
 During the license sync operation, the Replicated installer attempts to contact `api.replicated.com` to retrieve the license information.
 In the online installation type, you might see the above error if the network infrastructure changed after you installed Terraform Enterprise.
-The specific IP addresses of Replicated services for the Terraform Enterprise can be found in [Replicated’s GitHub repository](https://github.com/replicatedhq/ips/blob/master/ip_addresses.json).
+The specific IP addresses of Replicated services for the Terraform Enterprise are available in [Replicated’s GitHub repository](https://github.com/replicatedhq/ips/blob/master/ip_addresses.json).

 *   Customer name on new license does not match existing license